Under the Search bar there are 3 buttons showing you the current status of your 3 hardware components: Your gateway, your anchors, and your tags.

 Whether it is connected to the cloud or not

-Which mode1 it is in and which positioning protocol2 it is running
+Which mode it is in (Positioner or Simulator) and which positioning protocol it is running (TDOA or TWR)

-Its current status: Positioning when everything is fine, but it could also show you warnings or errors
+The current status: “Positioning” when everything is fine and “Not running” when there is nothing happening.
+It could also show you warnings or errors

-The data throughput of the system.
-This can be useful for debugging.
+The data throughput of the system, this can be useful for debugging purposes.